How The MAD Act Provides A Plan For Artificial Intelligence

 Investigation Integrity Framework

-• Three-tier misconduct framework for TWGs: Category 1 (Procedural Misconduct) — misrepresenting positions, undisclosed conflicts — handled internally with escalation to the Director.
-Category 2 (Substantive Fraud) — falsifying evidence, accepting undisclosed compensation from AI companies, coordinating positions with industry outside public proceedings — mandatory referral to the IG and DOJ, immediate suspension.
-Category 3 (Systemic Corruption) — a majority of a TWG has undisclosed conflicts, or recommendations systematically reflect a single industry's interests — mandatory congressional notification, independent GAO review, targeted remediation.
+• Three-tier misconduct framework for TWGs: Category 1 (Procedural Misconduct) — misrepresenting positions, undisclosed conflicts, conduct that materially impedes TWG work — handled internally with escalation to the Director of AI Investigation.
+Category 2 (Substantive Fraud) — falsifying evidence, accepting undisclosed industry compensation, coordinating positions with industry outside public proceedings — triggers mandatory referral to the Department of Commerce Inspector General and the DOJ, immediate suspension, and extension of whistleblower protections.
+Category 3 (Systemic Corruption) — undisclosed conflicts among a TWG majority, recommendations systematically reflecting a single industry's interests without evidentiary basis — triggers mandatory congressional notification, independent GAO review, and targeted remediation rather than dissolution.

 • Independent GAO review: The Comptroller General conducts an independent concurrent review of the investigation's methodology, data collection, and analytical rigor.
-Preliminary integrity assessment due at Day 180; final assessment at Day 330.
-Any member of the public may submit a systemic corruption complaint directly to the Comptroller General at any time.
+A preliminary integrity assessment is due at Day 180 and a final assessment at Day 330.
+Any member of the public, any TWG member, any federal employee, and any member of Congress may submit a Category 3 systemic corruption complaint directly to the Comptroller General at any time.

-• Anti-capture provisions: TWG seed members are career civil servants — not political appointees.
-Strict conflict-of-interest requirements prevent recent AI industry employment.
-Whistleblower protections extend to anyone disclosing TWG fraud.
-Any nondisclosure agreement restricting disclosure of Category 2 conduct is void and unenforceable as against public policy.
+• Anti-capture provisions: TWG seed members must be career civil servants — political appointees are excluded.
+Strict conflict-of-interest requirements bar recent AI industry employment, equity holdings above defined thresholds, and undisclosed industry compensation.
+Whistleblower protections extend in full to anyone disclosing TWG fraud.
+Any nondisclosure agreement, consulting agreement, or terms of engagement purporting to restrict disclosure of Category 2 conduct is void and unenforceable as against public policy.

 ✓ Enabling